miroR/uncenz/README.md

 inventing hot water.
 (And while you're possibly trying to contact me, be aware of the censorship and related attacks.
 Use, if you can, the uncenz to document that you tried to contact me!)

-There is a simple standalone script, separate from the set, that will often be more practical to use: just dumpcamp'ing.
-Much simpler, but it's akin to recording only voice and not picture ;-) .
-You can't show with blatant evidence to non-experts (which is very much needed!) the censorship that happened, in cases where stuff like, e.g.  clickjacking and such visual events happened.

-That standalone no-ffmpeg is all in just one standalone script:

-uncenz-only-dump.sh